stefanjudis/pwt-workshop/lessons/02-writing-tests/05-fixtures.md

 });
 ```

 And you made it!
-You now have a `my-setup` file that is able to hold all your custom logic.
+You now have a `my-setup` file that can be reused across tests and is able to hold all your custom logic.

 ## 🏗️ Action time with the good old Danube shop (or your own site)